dfairbairn/rriephtk/README.md

 **Note**

 This tool has *not* been made to be specifically portable yet.
-Installation is non-existent: you'll need to download and install DaVitPy, Numpy, Matplotlib, and more.
+Installation is non-existent: you'll need to download and install DaVitPy primarily, which in turn requires Numpy and Matplotlib which are used liberally in this script.

 In addition, some of the data is retrieved from a server from which authentication is done by the user, so unless you have access to it already, that won't work either.
 Finally, it uses bash commands at a couple different points, which is further restrictive.
 I apologize for all of this.